hzlzldr/SRHiC/README.md

 ### Training
 In the data processing stage, we combined the corresponding high-resolution Hi-C sub-matrix and low-resolution Hi-C sub-matrix into a sub-matrix in which its shape is (X1,y1+y2),where x1 is the abscissa of low-resolution and x2 is the abscissa of high-resolution, y1 and y2 is the ordinate of low-resolution sub-matrix and high-resolution sub-matrix,respectively.
 For example, if the low-resolution sub-matrix is (40,40) and high-resolution sub-matrix is (28,28), so the combined sub-matrix is (40,68).

-In the data training stage, the input matrix shape should be in the shape as (N, n1, n2,1), where N is the number of the input matrix, n1 and is the size of the combined sub-matrix and 1 is the number of channel.
+In the training stage, the input matrix shape should be in the shape as (N, n1, n2,1), where N is the number of the input matrix, n1 and is the size of the combined sub-matrix and 1 is the number of channel.